Video Anomaly Detection with Semantics-Aware Information Bottleneck: Limitations

 \section{Limitations}

-The objective of this paper is frame-level video anomaly detection.
-By introducing a multimodal sparse filtering network, we have achieved enhanced performance in frame-level anomaly detection.
-Although spatial localization of anomalies within a frame can be accomplished using error maps, this method still has certain limitations when dealing with small objects.
-Furthermore, the detection of anomaly types holds significant importance for video anomaly detection systems.
-Future work needs to address the challenges of precise anomaly spatial localization and categorical differentiation of anomalous behaviors further.
+The goal of this paper is to achieve frame-level video anomaly detection.
+By introducing an information bottleneck network with semantic awareness, we obtain improved performance in frame-level anomaly detection.
+However, this approach still has certain limitations when dealing with small objects, because both frame-centric methods and object-centric methods that incorporate additional object-detection priors remain insufficiently sensitive to distant and small objects.
+Moreover, identifying the types of anomalies is also crucial for video anomaly detection systems.
+Future work needs to further address challenges such as detecting spatially small anomalies and distinguishing between different categories of abnormal behaviors.